 If you’re willing to pay a $59 annual fee, this card offers a big 2.5% unlimited cash back on everything you spend.
 Alliant is a credit union anyone can join online and you don’t need to be a member to apply.
 There’s also a special 3% cash back rate for your first year, with no annual fee either.
 If you travel abroad there are no foreign transaction fees to worry about.
 So is the fee worth it?
 Basically, if you spend more than $1,000 a month on the card, you’ll earn more than the annual fee in cash back compared to the Citi® Double Cash Card.

 - Good disclosure: they tell you what they need to know

 - Simple introductory bonus

 - Impossible to know your interest rate until you apply

-Tip: Be aware this card is only for people who are eligible for high credit limits, so it’s harder to get than the Citi Double Cash.
+Tip: Be aware this card is only for people who are eligible for high credit limits, so it’s harder to get than the Citi® Double Cash Card.
 You’ll need excellent credit and a good income to qualify.